 Your social media can benefit from a bit of SEO.
 Don’t forget to optimize your keywords when appropriate in your social media post.
 Social media posts routinely wind up in search results – especially videos.
 Try to use related keywords to your product.
 You should also understand that the keywords you use would be different for different accounts.
 The SEO of your soci9al media is also very important because it also helps you to rank better.

 Hashtags in social media connect your post to a greater trend.
 And that means others who may not have found your accounts before may find you when you all follow a particular trend or account.
 Use hashtags to be part of a group or make up your own hashtags to start your own.

 Think of the sheer volume of emails you send on a daily basis.
-Now think of how blank the bottom of those emails are if you aren’t including links to your social media accounts.
+Now think of how blank the bottom of those emails is if you aren’t including links to your accounts.
 What an easy way to encourage new followers – just make the social media accounts part of your signature.

 While Facebook and Twitter dominate the social media conversations for business, there are plenty of other social media options out there to consider.
 Try Pinterest.
 Or even Snapchat.
 So many options to choose from!

 Stay on top of more than just what the competition is doing.
 There are always new forms of media and social media platforms being introduced.
 You should always stay current and dig into lesser-known options to see where you can become an innovator or pioneer.

 Keep asking followers for new advice or comments.
 Don’t just ask once and expect it to continue.
 You need to keep cleverly asking for shares, follows and likes.